 The value of online education products is completely driven by the intrinsic and extrinsic requirements of the decision makers, who may or may not be the buyers or the end-users.
 In trying to meet the requirements of these markets, as well as those of various decision makers, you will be pressured to compromise your learning philosophy and pedagogy.
 The only way I’ve found to preserve my own teaching objectives, finance my philosophy and pedagogy, and still satisfy the intrinsic and extrinsic motivations of the decision maker, is to run a technical school behind a strong brand, like O’Reilly.
 When you operate a school, the decision maker is the buyer and the end-user.
 Because they have the extrinsic motivation of obtaining a degree or certification to improve their long-term job opportunities, they have the motivation required to work through difficulties in order to become proficient at their chosen field of study.
 They are also willing to meet the pricing demands needed to cover the costs of quality instruction and continued R&D. Their extrinsic motivation helps you meet the promise of satisfying their intrinsic motivation of becoming a good coder with the needed skill set to pursue their career path beyond their studies.

 Another important lesson I learned in regard to online education is that most online learning products are not paid for by the end-users (students).
 They are paid for by schools, by companies, or financed by state and federal governments.
 No one, and I mean no one has figured out how to get end-users to pay for individual courses online unless they are attached to some kind of degree or certification.
 They will pay for books, ebooks, or they will pay for subscriptions to enormous amounts of online reference materials like Lynda.com or Safari Books Online, but even in those cases many of those end-users will be reimbursed by their employers.
 Simply put, end-users will not pay much (if anything) just to learn online.
+This is similar to how online poker games works as users are able to learn through poker books and play the skilled poker games.

 Or maybe Codecademy has ambitions of creating a new vertical learning market?
 Online education and training markets are generally too mature and established for anyone to expect to create a brand new one.
 Of course, Amazon and Apple helped to spur the ebooks market by investing billions of dollars, so it’s technically possible to invent a market with that kind of investment behind you.
 If you don’t have billions of dollars though, then you HAVE to fit your product into an existing pipeline and you have to do it in a way that meets ALL of the expectations of the buyers.
 Hopefully, in the interest of quality education and success, you can discover ways to satisfy those expectations without compromising your vision.